This post may contain affiliate links. Read our disclosure policy here.

-How to Make Affordable Felt Flower Embellishments
+How to Make Felt Flowers

 Earlier this winter I was working on some little headbands that I could wear out in the cold.
-I’m usually sporting a pony tail or a bun so hats aren’t my friends, but I love a good warm headband.
+I’m usually sporting a ponytail or a bun so hats aren’t my friends, but I love a good warm headband.

-Felt Flower Embellishments
+DIY Felt Flower Embellishments

 What You Need: